Jim Foster (baseball)

-James Thomas Foster (born August 18, 1971) is an American baseball coach and former catcher, who is the current head coach of Northwestern Wildcats.
+James Thomas Foster (born August 18, 1971) is an American baseball coach and former catcher, who was most recently the head coach of Northwestern Wildcats.
 He played college baseball for the Providence Friars from 1990 to 1993.
 He served as the head coach of the Rhode Island Rams (2006–2014) and the Army Black Knights (2017–2022).

 Early life and playing career

 Born in Warwick, Rhode Island, Foster attended Bishop Hendricken High School and Providence College and played at catcher on the Providence Friars baseball team under Paul Kostacopoulos, where he was named MVP of the 1992 Big East Conference baseball tournament.
 As a senior in 1993, Foster had the Friars' best batting average at .386, in addition to 61 hits, 38 RBI, and seven homers.

 Selected by the Baltimore Orioles in the 22nd round of the 1993 MLB draft, Foster played for the Orioles organization from 1993 to 1999, starting with the Bluefield Orioles.
 In 1999 and 2000, Foster also played for the Anaheim Angels, Arizona Diamondbacks, and Chicago White Sox organizations.
 He ended his professional baseball career with the Birmingham Barons and Charlotte Knights in 2000.
 Foster was a Topps All-Rookie honoree in 1993 and Baseball Weekly Minor League Catcher of the Year in 1997.